provectus/internship/devops/03 - docker-compose/README.md

 3 Browse to localhost:8080 to see the app in action.

-## Вопросы
+## Questions

-1 Чем отличается докер композ от докерфайла? Для чего нужен compose?
+1 What is the difference between Docker compoz and dockerfile?
+Why do I need compose?

-2 Как параметризировать композ для разных сред?
+2 how do I parameterize compos for different environments?

-3 Какие виды сущностей используются в docker-compose и для чего?
+3 What types of entities are used in docker-compose and for what purpose?

-`*` 4 Какой командой вывести логи приложения и как скопировать\залить файл в контейнер?
+`*` 4 What command to output application logs and how to copy\upload the file to the container?

-`*` 5 Как сохранить изменения сделанные внутри контейнера?
+`*` 5 how to save changes made inside the container?

-## Задания
+## Tasks

 * Docker-compose with some bug - invistigate it! what you improve?

 * Docker-compose with environment file.
 Create 2 different environment file and params docker-compose

-`*` Изменить докер композ на запуск через docker stack с переиспользованием кода (do not repeat you self)
+`*` Change the docker-compose.yaml to run through dockerstack with code reuse (don't repeat yourself)